 Lošinj & Cres Islands

-Separated by an 11m-wide canal, these two sparsely populated and highly scenic islands in the Kvarner archipelago are often treated as a single entity.
+Separated by only an 11m-wide canal and joined by a bridge, these two sparsely populated and highly scenic islands in the Kvarner archipelago are often treated as a single entity.
 Although their topography is different, the islands’ identities are blurred by a shared history.
-On Lošinj the pretty ports of Mali Lošinj and Veli Lošinj attract plenty of tourists in summer.
+Nature lovers will be in heaven here.

 Rijeka, Croatia’s third-largest city, is an intriguing blend of gritty port and Habsburg grandeur.
-Most people rush through en route to the islands or Dalmatia, but those who pause will discover charm and culture.
-Blend in with the coffee-sipping locals on the bustling Korzo pedestrian strip, take in the city museums and visit the imposing hilltop fortress of Trsat.
+Most people rush through en route to the islands or Dalmatia, but those who pause will discover charm, culture, good nightlife, intriguing festivals and Croatia’s most colourful carnival.

 The more populated and touristy of the twin islands, 31km-long Lošinj also has a more indented coastline than Cres, especially in the south where there are some stunning deserted bays.
 It’s a heavily wooded island: the historic towns of Mali Lošinj and Veli Lošinj are ringed by pine forests.

 Rab (Arbe in Italian) has some of the most diverse landscapes in the Kvarner region, leading to its declaration as a Geopark in 2008.
 The more densely populated southwest coast has pine forests and beaches, while the northeast coast is a windswept region with few settlements, high cliffs and a barren look.